 Alexa Blueprints are what they sound like.
 They're barebones skill templates that allow you to create your own Alexa skills more simply than doing it from scratch.
 They're available to build on the web at blueprints.amazon.com - all you need is an Amazon account.

-Alexa Blueprint skills are only available to your Echo devices.
-You can share them with family and friends if you'd like, but by default they're only available on your device.
-And that's really the point: It's a way for you to create some fun and helpful skills that better cater to your family and friends.
+Alexa Blueprint skills are - by default - available to your Echo devices.
+You can share them with family and friends if you'd like, or put them on the Skills Store, but they're by and for you and your devices first.
+And that's really the point: It's a way for you to create some fun and helpful skills that better cater to your family, friends or maybe local community.

 What can Alexa Blueprint skills do?

 Alexa Blueprints are broken up into four categories: Fun & Games, Learning & Knowledge, At Home, and Storyteller.
 Each category comes with several types of skills and is aimed at something different.

 This is exactly what it sounds like.
 This is a collection of skills aimed at letting you and your family (or roommates) have some good fun.
 Within the collection are a couple of different types of skills.
 First up, games.